What Is Off-Plan Property in Dubai? A Complete Beginner’s Guide

 Legal Protection: DLD and Escrow Accounts

 Off-plan buyers in Dubai are protected by strong regulations.
 The Dubai Land Department (DLD) registers every off-plan sale through the Oqood system, giving buyers an official record of ownership.
-In addition, developers must place buyer payments into a government-monitored escrow account, so funds can only be released as construction milestones are completed.
+In addition, developers must place buyer payments into a government-monitored escrow account, as required under Law No. 8 of 2007 Concerning Escrow Accounts for Real Estate Development in Dubai, so funds can only be released as construction milestones are completed.
+These escrow accounts are supervised by RERA (the Real Estate Regulatory Agency), which audits developer compliance and can freeze disbursements if a project falls behind schedule.
 This system reduces risk and ensures your money is used to build the project you paid for.

 What Are the Risks of Buying Off-Plan?